Profile: The Eversharp Skyline

 Note

 At the beginning of the 1940s, plastics technology underwent a revolution as polystyrene plastics replaced celluloid.
 Polystyrenes did not need to be machined and finished by hand; they could be molded with excellent quality and uniformity.
 But Eversharp’s use of those early polystyrenes for the Skyline, advanced though it was, proves to have been disastrous for the pens’ longevity.
 Eversharp’s early polystyrene is notorious for shrinkage, discoloration, and deterioration; it is not uncommon today to find that a Skyline’s inner cap, molded integrally with the cap derby, has partially crumbled away.
-(Not all inner caps do this; some of the plastic ones have held up well, and the very earliest Skyliners had inner caps made of hard rubber and screwed into their derbies.)
+(Not all inner caps do this; some of the plastic ones have held up well, and early Skylines had inner caps made of hard rubber and screwed into their derbies.)

 Fountain pen